Sage Bank Feeds

 Introduction

-3. Onboard your customers to Sage Bank Feeds to establish a connection between their bank account and their accounting instance.
+2. Onboard your customers within their Sage products to establish a connection between their bank or card account and their Sage instance.

 Platform Setup